Mapping Scotland's GPs

 I reimplemented this in pink, using pmtiles, a cloud-first geospatial technology that simplified the hosting requirements.

-I hope to return to this to update to 2022 census data.
+I hope to return to this to update using 2022 census data.

 Mapping Methodology

-- Use OpenFreeMap Positron (© OpenMapTiles) as a great muted basemap using data OpenStreetMap.
+• OpenFreeMap Positron (© OpenMapTiles) as a great muted basemap using OpenStreetMap data.

-- Use OGL Boundaries for regional Health Boards, but create centroids for label positioning.
+• OGL Boundaries for regional Health Boards, but using a separate layer of centroids for label positioning.
 A done-beats-perfect compromise.
 One source of data would have been preferable.

-- Rework Every Person in Scotland on the Map 2011 in pink in QGIS, to mbtiles, then to pmtiles for efficient hosting and access.
+• Every Person in Scotland on the Map 2011, in pink in QGIS, to mbtiles, then to pmtiles for efficient hosting and access.

 Key Learnings